opendocsg/slw-judgments-backfill/2008_SGHC_203/report.md

 18     So, under s 50, Saturdays and Sundays are included in the calculation of the seven day period stipulated in s 34(1)( _c_ ).
 Therefore, under s 50, Holcim had to apply for further arguments by 29 May 2008 but it did not do so until 30 May 2008, after 5pm.

-19     In _Thomas & Betts (SE Asia) Pte Ltd v Ou Tin Joon & anor_ [1998] 1 SLR 913, the Court of Appeal decided that s 50 applies to s 34(1)( _c_ ) and not O 3 r 2.
+19     In _Thomas & Betts (SE Asia) Pte Ltd v Ou Tin Joon & anor_ <span class="citation">[1998] 1 SLR 913</span>, the Court of Appeal decided that s 50 applies to s 34(1)( _c_ ) and not O 3 r 2.
 With respect, I agreed since the stipulation of the seven day period in question is found in s 34(1)( _c_ ) and not in the current Rules of Court.
 Previously, O 56 r 2 provided that “[a] party dissatisfied with an interlocutory order made by a Judge in Chambers may within seven days of the making of such order, apply to the Judge for further arguments in Court in accordance with practice directions for the time being issued by the Registrar”.
 The first part of that provision is no longer applicable under the current O 56 r 2.
 For completeness, I mention that while the current O 56 r 2 of the Rules of Court refers to practice directions being made in respect of s 34(1)( _c_ ), it is stated expressly to be subject to s 34(1)( _c_ ).

 20     Therefore, if Holcim was pursuing an appeal to the Court of Appeal, it had failed to comply with s 34(1)( _c_ ).

 21     However, in my view, that did not necessarily mean that I had no jurisdiction to hear further arguments.
 Mr Marican had assumed that since Holcim had not complied with s 34(1)( _c_ ), it must necessarily follow that I had no such jurisdiction.
 He cited a number of cases to me but those were cases involving an appeal to the Court of Appeal.

-22     Mr Marican also stressed the rationale for s 34(1)( _c_ ) as was espoused in _Singapore Press Holdings Ltd v Brown Noel Trading Pte Ltd & Ors_ [1994] 3 SLR 151 (“ _SPH v Brown Noel_ ”) in p 166:
+22     Mr Marican also stressed the rationale for s 34(1)( _c_ ) as was espoused in _Singapore Press Holdings Ltd v Brown Noel Trading Pte Ltd & Ors_ <span class="citation">[1994] 3 SLR 151</span> (“ _SPH v Brown Noel_ ”) in p 166:

  The intent and purpose of s 34(1)(c) of the re-enacted Supreme Court of Judicature Act and O 56 r 2 of the Rules of the Supreme Court is to us abundantly clear and free from doubt.
 It is to